Menu

 A few days later, the youth will receive a letter in the mail confirming coverage and giving instructions on receiving a health coverage card.

-If you have any questions, or youth receive any messages that say they have been denied coverage, There is help available!
-Please contact:
+If you have any questions, or youth receive any messages that say they have been denied coverage,reach out to Fostering Success Michigan so we can help get you in touch with someone who can help!
+FSM@fosteringsuccessmichigan.com

 Your donations help make a difference